atimmeny27/JARVIS-Assistant/README.md

 It runs locally on port 2006, you can change if you want.
 When the user presses the middle button, it activates an 11labs Voice Agent running with an [ollama model](https://github.com/ollama/ollama).
 This then uses the agent to decide which n8n process to run, completes the task, and responds using the same ollama model in whatever 11labs voice and prompt you use.

+When the user presses "W", they have the option to bring up a camera and mic.
+Pressing the space bar after giving permissions will allow the user to speak a prompt, show an item or anything in the webcam, and interact with whatever llm they use as if it had eyes and was conversing with them.
+I am working on adding CAD specific features to this to make for better and more practical STEM use cases.
+By changing the index.html a bit, you can wire up a different camera to use if you want.
+I cannot provide this because it will be different based on various factors.

 ## Frontend Setup
 1.
 ```bash